 Please carefully read the terms and conditions of hire for the equipment you have selected which are located on the online booking form.

 You can also access the manual for your equipment within the Terms and Conditions section in the booking form to ensure that the equipment is suitable for your needs and that you are confident in its operation.

 For more information or enquiries, or to report any difficulties with your equipment on the day of hire call 0459 335 319 or email firstname.lastname@example.org.

 Within all permanent and temporary stadiums there are allocated wheelchair bays or accessible seating areas.
 This includes GIANTS Stadium, Charles Moses Stadium and The Little Big Top Amphitheatre.
 All stadiums and buildings are also accessible by ramps or elevators (e.g The Stables and GIANTS Stadium) to each level.

 Each individual carnival ride has set guidelines of usage that need to be adhered to at all times.
 Should these guidelines be met by the patrons, carnival operators are available at all times to assist with access.

 Companion Cards (PWD)

-ShowLink PWD tickets can be purchased by calling the Show Call Centre on 02 9704 1000 or purchased from the Show entry gates on arrival.
+ShowLink PWD tickets can be purchased by calling the Show Call Centre on 02 9704 1000.
 A valid Companion Card will be required to purchase a PWD ticket.
 For more information regarding the NSW Companion Card, visit the NSW Companion Card website or call 1800 893 044.